 36-credit Accelerated Degree Option

 Goddard College offers a 36-credit, accelerated study option to students who are interested in deepening their studies in a current practice and who have already conducted much of the exploratory work of a first semester student.
-Students should have a clear sense of where they would like to focus their studies and how graduate-level study will advance their work.
+Students should have a clear sense of where they would like to focus their studies and a developed idea of the final product they would like to complete.

 - Publications and/or conference presentations;